2011 Feltham and Heston by-election: Constituency profile

-Candidates
+Background and candidates

-The candidature deadline was 30 November 2011.
+Alan Keen, the sitting Labour MP, died on 10 November 2011.
+The writ to trigger a by-election to fill the seat was moved on 24 November.
+The candidature deadline was 30 November.

 On 24 November 2011, the UK Independence Party chose Andrew Charalambous, a former nightclub owner and Conservative Party electoral candidate.
 The Conservative candidate was named as Hounslow Councillor Mark Bowen on the same day.

 Labour chose Seema Malhotra as their candidate on 27 November 2011 after a quickfire selection from four other candidates.
 Malhotra is the Director of Fabian's Women Network and was a Chair of the Fabian Society.
 Dave Furness was selected by the British National Party on 29 November 2011, the same day as Roger Crouch was confirmed as the Liberal Democrats nominee.
 Crouch is a supporter of the Liberal Democrats' Chinese branch.

 Roger Cooper is the English Democrat Party chairman for their London region.
 David Bishop stood in the 2011 Oldham East and Saddleworth by-election in addition to being one of the 26 candidates at the 2008 Haltemprice and Howden by-election.
 His website explains that his party was created in protest at the capitalist system which turned Elvis Presley "into a fat media joke."
 George Hallam stood on a socialist platform against austerity cuts and in favour of high rates of income tax for the highest earners.
 He was a candidate at the 2010 general election in the Lewisham East seat under the ballot paper description "Community Need Before Private Greed".
 The Green Party candidate, Daniel Goldsmith, is an IT consultant from Chiswick.